-Intussusception generally occurs between 6 months and 3 years of age, with 65% of cases occurring before age 1 and 80 to 90% occurring before age 2.
+Intussusception generally occurs between 6 months and 3 years of age, with most cases occurring before age 1 and 70% occurring before age 2 (1 Reference Intussusception is telescoping of one portion of the intestine (intussusceptum) into an adjacent segment (intussuscipiens), causing intestinal obstruction and sometimes intestinal ischemia.... read more ).
 It is the most common cause of intestinal obstruction in this age group and occurs roughly equally in male and female children < 4 years of age.
-In children > 4 years of age, intussusception is much more common in males (8:1).
+In children > 4 years of age, intussusception is much more common in males.

 Etiology of Intussusception